 Ready to pump up your website’s local SEO game?
 Bonza, because we’re about to dive into some ripper strategies that’ll have your gym’s online presence bulking up faster than a bodybuilder on a protein shake binge.

 I remember working with Bazza, who ran a small gym in Surry Hills, Sydney.
 He was a wizard with weights but when it came to getting his website noticed locally?
 Strewth, he was as lost as a trainee in the supplements aisle.
-After checking out our previous client case studies, we tackled his local SEO together, and within four months, his new member sign-ups had shot up by 60%.
+After checking out our previous SEO client case studies, we tackled his local SEO together, and within four months, his new member sign-ups had shot up by 60%.
 But let’s not jump the gun – let’s start from the beginning, shall we?

 Why Local SEO Matters for Gyms